manthanmk66/SDM-AWS/Cdac Online Assesment.md

 Government document verification system must be there to verify the identity of students.

+At the end of exam, each and every answer must be saved in the database.

 ## NonFunctional Requirement:

 #### Performance and scalability: How fast does the system return results?
 How much will this performance change with higher workloads?